lucayress/GMBUA/README.md

-# GMBUA
-Generalized Multiscale Bundle-based Unmixing Algorithm
+# A Generalized Multiscale Bundle-Based Hyperspectral Sparse Unmixing Algorithm #

 This is the authors' implementation of [1].
 Paper submitted to IEEE Geoscience and Remote Sensing Letters.